 - 1. Generally follow the thesis format provided by the Graduate College.
 This covers margins, references and other format information.
 There are small variations from institution to institution, but every institution has similar requirements.
 Having written a formal thesis will be an asset when the big one comes along. - 2.
 Some variations on the UNI thesis format guidelines are acceptable.
-Graphics should be of high quality.
-Page numbers may be sequential throughout, or they may be arranged by chapter.
-Any citation format from a scientific journal, or the one specified in the Graduate College manual, is acceptable.
-Any deviations from these guidelines should be deliberate, logical, and consistent, not random or accidental. - 3.
-Provide the advisor and the biology-department head with either a PDF copy of the thesis or a bound (plastic comb is fine) copies of the thesis.
-The department will retain copies of the theses for future reference by students and advisors. - 4.
-It is the responsibility of the advisor, the student, and the thesis committee to assure the scientific and technical quality of the thesis.
-The thesis will be signed by the advisor, thesis committee, and the department head. - 5.
-The student is encouraged to give a public presentation (such as at a scientific meeting).
+Because these will not be copied onto microfilm (etc.), color may be used as appropriate (graphs with many lines, for instance).
+Remember, however, to make your graph lines (etc.) distinguishable in black-and-white copies (different lines and symbols as well as colors, for instance).
+Page numbers may be sequential Arabic numbers (1, 2,..., 46) or they may be arranged by chapter (e.g., 2.4 for the fourth page of chapter 2).
+You can use a citation format from the best journals in your field or the one specified in the Graduate College manual.
+Make sure that deviations from the guidelines are deliberate, logical, and consistent, not random and accidental. - 3.
+Provide the adviser and the department with bound (plastic comb is fine) copies of the thesis.
+The department will retain copies of the theses for future reference by students and advisers.

+- 4. It is the responsibility of the adviser, the student, and the thesis committee to assure the scientific and technical quality of the thesis.
+The thesis will be signed by the adviser, thesis committee, and the department head. - 5.
+The student must give a public presentation of the senior thesis in an appropriate setting (usually a scientific meeting).
 This can be a poster presentation.